top of page

 make sure the greenhouse is well ventilated and doesn't overheat.

 Pests: Potato plants can be infected by fungus and pests that can not only cause serious damage to your crop but can also spread over the wind and through soil and water.
-Late Blight is a serious issue in which fungal pathogens spread appressively through your potato crop causing the plants to die.
-Tomato plants can be a source and carrier of Late Blight, therefore it is recommended that you plant tomatoes as far away from your potato crop as possible.
-Late Blight can be identified if the leaves of your plants have dark, water soaked or mouldy looking spots.
-Also be on the lookout for the Colorado Potato Beetle - a brightly coloured yellowish pest often found on potato plants.
+Late Blight is a serious issue in which fungal pathogens spread aggressively through your potato crop causing the plants to die.
+Tomato plants can be a source and carrier of Late Blight, therefore, it is recommended that you plant tomatoes as far away from your potato crop as possible.
+Late Blight can be identified if the leaves of your plants have dark, water soaked or moldy looking spots.
+Also be on the lookout for the Colorado Potato Beetle - a brightly colored yellowish pest often found on potato plants.
 Check the plants very often for signs of these beetles and dispose of them as soon as possible.

 Care: Keep potato plants well watered, especially when they start flowering.
 The soil should be moist, not dry, but avoid over-watering.
 If the plant's leaves turn yellow and start to die, cut back the amount that you are watering.
 It is preferable to water potato plants near the ground to avoid getting water on the leaves which can be a source of Late Blight.
 Apply home garden fungicides recommended for prevention of Late Blight when conditions are favorable.
 Do not over-fertilize as this results in heavier tops and poor air flow which can attribute to Late Blight.
 If you suspect potato plants of having Late Blight promptly destroy and dispose of them by first pulling a large dark plastic bag over the plant.
 Cut the plant off at ground level and tie the bag, then put the bag in full sunlight so that the contents will be killed by the heat from the sun.
 Once the plant is dead, the fungus is also destroyed and the bag can be discarded with regular garbage.
 Once the affected vines and leaves have been destroyed, the potatoes can be dug and eaten, but better to eat them soon, as they will not store.